ishmumzaman/Winter-2024-projects/Space Invasion/readme.md

 ## Learning Outcomes

-In building this game, the developer learned the basics of pygame, including game loops, event handling, collision detection, and audio playback.
+In building this game, I learned the basics of pygame, including game loops, event handling, collision detection, and audio playback.
 The project served as a fun introduction to game development and offered a chance to customize all visuals and sounds, ultimately producing a humorous shooter game.